 The port of Heraklion is the best starting point for island hopping.
 Apart from crossings to the Cyclades, there are also weekly routes from Heraklion and Sitia to the Dodecanese.

 Tip: One of the top destinations to visit when in Crete is the island of Gavdos.
 The remote island off the south coast of Crete is one of the most peaceful and unspoilt destinations in Greece.
 It’s great for carefree vacation on the beach and it’s popular with campers and nudists!
 To get to Gavdos, you can catch the boat from Sfakia, Agia Galini or Paleochora.

 Start your island-hopping experience from Crete and check our Map of ferries for inspiration!
 Find schedules and fares for all ferries from Crete, to plan your trip in the Aegean Sea.

 Early evening walk at the port of Chania

 Crete ferry: schedules and tickets

-- From Piraeus to Heraklion: The ferry route from Piraeus to Heraklion is one of the most frequent and it’s available throughout the year.
-The average sailing duration is 9 hours.
+- The ferry route from Piraeus to Heraklion is one of the most popular and frequent crossings.
+It's available throughout the year and the average duration of the trip is 8.5 hr.

-- From Piraeus to Chania: You can travel by ferry from Piraeus to Chania daily all year round.
+- You can travel by ferry from Piraeus to Chania daily all year round.
 During the summer, you can also catch a highspeed vessel.
-It takes around 10.5 hours to reach the port of Souda in Chania.
+It takes between 6.5 hr and 10.5 hr to reach the port of Souda in Chania.

 Where to book ferry tickets online to Crete

-Are you looking forward to traveling to Crete and having a shot of raki?
-On Ferryhopper, you can find all the information you need about the top destinations, beaches and sights in Crete, to plan your trip.
-Compare companies and schedules for Crete ferries, and book cheap ferry tickets in just 4 clicks!
+On Ferryhopper, you can find all the information you need about your trip to Crete, Greece.
+Compare companies, prices, ports and schedules for Crete ferries, and book cheap ferry tickets in just 4 clicks!